-Probiotics Help Weight Loss
+Probiotics Help You Lose Weight

 Japanese researchers have determined, in a large multi-center, double-blind randomized controlled study that consistently consuming a minimal dosage of a particular strain of probiotics results in reduced abdominal fat and lower body mass index in three months.

 The researchers, from Japan’s Milk Science Research Institute in Minamidai, tested 210 Japanese adults who were obese, with significant abdominal fat – big bellies, in other words.
 The study was published in the British Journal of Nutrition.